Russian spies hacked Ukrainian gas company at heart of Trump impeachment trial

 Trump has publicly downplayed the intelligence agencies’ conclusions and has suggested that it was Ukraine, not Russia, that interfered in the 2016 election.
 He and his personal attorney Rudy Giuliani have promoted an unfounded theory that Joe Biden, while vice president, tried to quash a corruption investigation of Burisma to protect his son.
 Hunter Biden no longer is on Burisma’s board.

-The GRU succeeded in breaching the servers of Burisma Holdings and several subsidiaries and partners, said Oren Falkowitz, Area 1 Security CEO.
+The GRU succeeded in breaching the servers of Burisma Holdings and several subsidiaries and partners, said Oren Falkowitz, Area 1 Security’s chief executive.

 “The timing of the GRU’s campaign in relation to the 2020 U.S. elections raises the specter that this is an early warning of what we have anticipated since the successful cyberattacks undertaken during the 2016 U.S. elections,” Falkowitz said.
+Area 1 discovered the breach on Dec.
+31, he said.

 It was not known what material the GRU gained access to, and if any of it will be released.